-Who is in charge of preventing and removing mold in rental properties in West Virginia?
+Who is responsible for mold prevention and remediation in rental premises in West Virginia?

 In West Virginia, landlord-tenant laws state that a landlord must keep rental properties clean and habitable.
 It includes the prevention of mold growth on the property.